FABLE-3DXRD/xrd_simulator/GaussianModel.md

 We can model a polycrystal as a set of Gaussian subgrains, and under a set approximations, each such subgrain will cause a 2D-Gaussian gaussian-shaped diffraction peak on the detector.
 The approach has been demonstrated and tested already in a serial-crystallography setting [Brehm2023].

-There are a number of peak-broadedning effects that we could consider to include, and as long as we assume that all of these have a Gaussian profile and are small enough that non-linear terms can be discarded, they will continue to produce a Gaussian spot on the detector.
+There are a number of peak-broadedning effects that we could consider to include.
+As long as we assume that all of these have a Gaussian profile and are small enough that non-linear terms can be discarded, they will produce a Gaussian spot on the detector.

 * Grain size
 * Detector point-spread